dotnet/runtime/docs/design/specs/Memory-model.md

 ## Atomic memory accesses.
 Memory accesses to *properly aligned* data of primitive types are always atomic.
 The value that is observed is always a result of complete read and write operations.

+Values of unmanaged pointers are treated as native integer primitive types.
+Memory accesses to *properly aligned* values of unmanaged pointers are atomic.

+Managed references are always aligned to their size on the given platform and accesses are atomic.

 The following methods perform atomic memory accesses regardless of the platform.<br/>
 - `System.Threading.Interlocked` methods
 - `System.Threading.Volatile` methods